 - Lead financial planning and analysis for the business unit, reviewing balance sheets for accuracy and correctness.

 - Model financial performance and goals to inform strategic plans.

 - Work for organization-wide compliance with financial controls and audits.

 - Gather, analyze, and reconcile financial data, communicating, and disseminating results.

 Common Career Paths for Business Unit Controller

-Business Unit Controllers may progress into high-paying roles like VP of Finance, where median compensation is $138K annually.
-Business Unit Controllers go on to become Corporate Controllers more often than anything even though median pay for the role is $93K.
+Business Unit Controllers who go on to become VPs of Finance may see their salaries climb quite a bit.
+Median pay for VPs of Finance is $139K annually.
+Business Unit Controllers go on to become Corporate Controllers more often than anything even though median pay for the role is $94K.
 Business Unit Controllers who move into a Chief Financial Officer role, another well-traveled path for those in this field, tend to find salaries of $123K.

 Business Unit Controller Job Listings

 Popular Skills for Business Unit Controller